LovelessCodes/msgzwiki/missions.md

 ==- Bandit Gem Tower
 Start
 :   *GEM TOWER!
-Climb up the tower ...*
+Climb up the tower and down the other side to get ...*

 Success
 :   TBD